 Great refreshments can make a party.
 What you decide to serve is entirely based on your theme, team interests, and budget.

 Ordering food for a party is always a balancing act.
 You want to make sure to order plenty of food and drinks, but try to create a rough estimate of how much people will eat to avoid being stuck with heaps of leftovers.
-Consider the timing of your party.
+Consider the timing of your office holiday party.
 Will party-goers expect dinner or are hors d'oeuvres sufficient?
 Are you serving alcohol?
 In addition, take into account the dietary needs of your colleagues and their guests, including vegetarian, vegan, and gluten-free options.
 If your team and party is smaller, ask them about their dietary needs beforehand and account for those rather than ordering more food than you need.

 Also plan for the amount and type of alcohol you will serve and consider how this fits with your company guidelines and culture.
 Will you need to hire a bartender with a liquor license or will the venue provide this for you?
 Most of us have experienced office gatherings that got a little out of hand, so think about how you want to promote responsible revelry beforehand.